ejgroene/delegate/README.md

 (https://sourceforge.net/projects/delegator/) which I showed off on the Object Technology Conference (now SPA).
 Now there is also true delegation for Python!

-I have created a Python version of delegation aiming to replace inheritance altogether.
+I have created a Python version of delegation aiming to replace inheritance alltogether.
 For Python, that would relief programmers of the burden of understanding the Python object-lingo which is, I am sorry, very complicated.

-As to the main cause of why things in Python as so complicated I have a possible clue.
+As to the main cause of why things in Python are so complicated I have a possible clue.
 I think is is primarily due to the fact that the chain of creation does not follow the chain of inheritance.

-The chain of creating is roughly: type -> metaclass -> class -> instance.
-Although the class-instance relation is easy to use, extending this further requires the use of special metaclasses.
-So the does not look the same depending on the level.
+The chain of creating is roughly: `type -> metaclass -> class -> instance`.
+Although the class-instance relation is easy to use, extending this further requires the use of special metaclasses (__metaclass__).
+So this does not look the same depending on the level, and is quite confusing.

-The chain of inheritance depends on the base classes you use, which is a orthorgonal concept (to the chain of creation).
-Base classes are what you think off in the first place when talking about inheritance in Python.
+The chain of inheritance depends on the base classes you use, which is an orthogonal concept (to the chain of creation).
+Base classes are what you think of in the first place when thinking about inheritance in Python.
 These appear between () in the class
 statements:

 	class a(b, c, d):